-- Those that are in the Company's control within its facilities, plants and distribution centers; and - Those that have been placed in the hands of customers and still belong to the Company.
+- Those that are in the Company's control within its facilities, plants and distribution centers; and - ° Those that are in the Company's control but have been placed in the hands of customers.

-Returnable bottles that have been placed in the hands of customers are subject to an agreement with a retailer pursuant to which the Company retains ownership.
-These bottles are monitored by sales personnel during periodic visits to retailers and the Company has the right to charge any breakage identified to the retailer.
-Bottles that are not subject to such agreements are expensed when placed in the hands of retailers.
+Returnable bottles that have been placed in the hands of customers are subject to an agreement with a retailer pursuant to which the Company retains control and ownership.
+These bottles are monitored by sales personnel during periodic visits to customers and the

+Company has the right to charge any breakage identified to the customer.
+Bottles that are not subject to such agreements are expensed when placed in the hands of customers.